| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Read using the open file descriptor fd by calling libc

-read()
+read() function.

 If argument arg is a string, it used to receive the bytes read, and the length of that string used as byte count.
 Otherwise is should be an integer number of bytes to read, and a fresh buffer will be allocated for each operation call.